Fair random assignment

 Fair random assignment (also called probabilistic one-sided matching) is a kind of a fair division problem.

 In an assignment problem (also called house-allocation problem or one-sided matching), there are m objects and they have to be allocated among n agents, such that each agent receives at most one object.
 Examples include the assignment of jobs to workers, rooms to housemates, dormitories to students, time-slots to users of a common machine, and so on.

 In general, a fair assignment may be impossible to attain.
-For example, if Alice and Batya both prefer the eastern room to the western room, only one of them will get it and the other will be envious.
+For example, if Alice and Bob both prefer the eastern room to the western room, only one of them will get it and the other will be envious.
 In the random assignment setting, fairness is attained using a lottery.
-So in the simple example above, Alice and Batya will toss a fair coin and the winner will get the eastern room.
+So in the simple example above, Alice and Bob will toss a fair coin and the winner will get the eastern room.

 History

 Random assignment is mentioned already in the Bible: a lottery was used to allocate the lands of Canaan among the Tribes of Israel (Numbers 26:55).

 In the US, lotteries were used to assign public lands to homesteaders (e.g. Oklahoma in 1901), and to assign radio spectra to broadcasters (e.g. FCC 1981-1993).
 Lottery is still used to assign green cards.